Skip to main content

 7. Pyramid Lake

 Out of all the lakes in Los Angeles County, Pyramid is the most breathtaking.
 Located in the Angeles and Los Padres National Forests, this gorgeous lake is a SoCal hidden gem that happens to be the deepest lake in the California Water Project system.
 Pyramid Lake is a hotspot for outdoor recreational activities.
-Motorboats, rowboats, and canoes are constantly floating on its water, and fishermen are always on the lookout for striped bass, trout, catfish, bluegill, and crappie.
+Motorboats, rowboats, and canoes constantly float on its water, and fishermen are always looking for striped bass, trout, catfish, bluegill, and crappie.

 Not a big fan of fishing or canoeing?
 No worries.
 There are plenty of picnic spots around Pyramid Lake, where you can admire the beauty of the area from a distance.
 Now that the secret is out, give one of the best lakes in California a visit and enjoy everything it has to offer.